 Kobe cowhide leather

-Kobe is a Japanese town famous for its meat.
-And when talking meat there’s a lot of waste involved.
-For example, cowhide normally goes to waste.
-But KuliKuli thought differently and created leather out of it.
+For example, cowhides normally go to waste.
+But KuliKuli has created leather out of them.
 This material can fit a number of different applications and its broad potential earned it the first prize at Salone Satellite Award!

 Nebula banana fibre lamp

-Thanks to its various thicknesses (that change according to the part of the stem it comes from), banana fibre is suitable for textile applications in all industries, from design to fashion.
-A great design example is the ethereal Nebula lamp shade, that received a special mention at Salone Satellite Award.
+Thanks to its various thicknesses (changing according to the part of the stem), banana fibre is suitable for textile applications in all industries, from design to fashion.
+A great design example is the ethereal Nebula lampshade, which has received a special mention at Salone Satellite Award.